Case Study 05 — Datadog Platform

 General Availability

-Targeting Q2 2025.
-Expanding from 40 to 200+ preview organizations, then full rollout with pricing aligned to Datadog's AI product strategy.
+Shipped in 2025.
+Expanded from private beta to full rollout, with pricing aligned to Datadog's AI product strategy and expansion across the platform.

 What's Next